AXIVproject/vps/README.md

 ![alt text](https://i.imgur.com/xPv4XmT.png "Logo Title Text 1")

 Once your masternode has synced up to the latest block, go to next step.
-The syncing process may take 15-30 minutes, or more, as the Phore Blockchain grows.
+The syncing process may take 15-30 minutes, or more, as the AXIV Blockchain grows.
 You can keep checking progress with the command above, by pressing the ‘Up’ arrow and the ‘Enter’ key to repeat it (or by pasting the command in again).

 ## Start Masternode